Megarhyssa

 Megarhyssa, also known as giant ichneumonid wasps, giant ichneumons, or stump stabbers, is a genus of large ichneumon wasps, with some species known for having the longest ovipositors of any insects.
-They are idiobiont endoparasitoids of the larvae of wood-boring horntail wasps.
+They are idiobiont ectoparasitoids of the larvae of wood-boring horntail wasps.
 The ovipositor can be mistaken for a large stinger.
+This is a genus of holometabolous insects within subfamily Rhyssinae that includes 37 species and belongs to Ichneumonidae, the family of wasps with the highest biodiversity in the world.